celery/celery/docs/userguide/canvas.rst

     >>> group(add.s(i, i) for i in xrange(100))()

-A group is a subtask instance, so it can be used in combination with other subtasks.
+A group is a signature object, so it can be used in combination with other signatures.

 Group Results
 ~~~~~~~~~~~~~